sofiadscribner/insights-unlocked-blog/_posts/2025-04-15-super-bowl-app.md

 ![Figure 2](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/app_preview.png)

 The app is separated into tabs for YouTube Stats, Google Trends, Polling Data, and Celebrity Influence.
-There are lots of different ways to filter and adjust the data, so check it out.
-I'm excited to hear what observations you make.
+There are lots of different ways to filter and adjust the data.
+Feel free to:

+- Control how many video engagement stats to view and in what order
+- Use the dropdown to select a brand and explore its Google popularity after releasing its ad
+- Explore a marketing metric of interest
+- Segment the celebrity influence data based on different measures of success

+I'm excited to hear about the observations you make.

 #### What Now?